 Biotechnology: Focus on principles and applications plenty of direct questions appear from here.

-For every chapter, your primary textbook should be NCERT, and after that, use a question bank for deeper practice.
+Additionally, For every chapter, your primary textbook should be NCERT, and after that, use a question bank for deeper practice.

 Daily Practice and Regular Testing